isabella232/running-jobs-node-enhancer/README.md

 2. Copy jarfile to `$RDECK_BASE/libext`

 ## Configuration
-- Enable the `cl.variacode.RunningJobsOnNodeEnhancerPlugin` Node Enhancer Plugin under the `Edit Nodes` configuration screen.
+- Enable the `RunningJobsOnNodeEnhancerPlugin` Node Enhancer Plugin under the `Edit Nodes` configuration screen.
-- Enable the `cl.variacode.RunningJobsOnNodeExecutionLifecyclePlugin` Execution Plugin on every job configuration.
+- Enable the `RunningJobsOnNodeExecutionLifecyclePlugin` Execution Plugin on every job configuration.

 ## Usage
 Check the nodes list for the `running-jobs` attribute.